Squonk42/TL-WR703N/README.md

 ###Where?
 All the resulting files are available in the [corresponding GitHub repository](https://github.com/Squonk42/TL-WR703N), and discussions are taking place into the corresponding threads from the [OpenWRT forum](https://forum.openwrt.org/).

-The CAD files are desgined using [EagleCAD v6.10](http://www.cadsoftusa.com/eagle-pcb-design-software/?language=en).
+The CAD files are designed using [EagleCAD v6.10](http://www.cadsoftusa.com/eagle-pcb-design-software/?language=en).
 Despite the fact that the free version is limited to 2 layers only and that the boards has more layers than that, this should not be too much of a problem, as there are only a few signals lcoated into the internal layers.

 So any question, idea, remark can be posted there!